Linear Model and Extensions: A case study

 \subsection{Linear, Poisson, and Negative-Binomial regressions}

-Each worker was observed over time, so we run regressions with the outcome data observed in each week.
-In the following, we compute the linear regression coefficients, standard errors, and AICs.
+Each worker was observed over time.
+Therefore, I run regressions with the outcome data observed in each week.
+In the following, I compute the linear regression coefficients, standard errors, and AICs.